"It's a lot of work. You're never done."

 However, even though CSA survivors are unlikely to become molesters, there's a small portion of those that do.

 Says Geoffrey who was incarcerated for 95 months for engaging in an ongoing sexual relationship with a minor, "It was truly not about sex, but about feeling accepted and unconditionally loved.
 I wanted affection and attention and when it appeared that [the victim] felt the same way, I decided that [having sex with him] would be the easiest way to fulfill my needs.
 As it progressed, I told myself that although very inappropriate, it was mutual.
 Of course, a child of that age cannot truly understand the situation and cannot give consent."

 He attributes what happened to not getting help sooner.
 Stuffing all of his feelings down, they eventually exploded like a pressure cooker.

 "You've got to talk about it.
 Men don't like to talk about it for fear of being perceived as gay.
 Or people might say ‘you liked it’.
 Talking about it, letting go of the shame, being able to forgive yourself, and ultimately being able to forgive the perpetrator for yourself not them, is important.
 When you don’t forgive someone, they hold you hostage.
 My situation was the perfect storm.”

 Another myth?
 The idea that one cannot maintain an erection unless they are turned on.

-"One thing that really needs to be said is that it's okay to admit you've been assaulted and get help," Daniel continues "According to RAINN, 10 percent of U.S. sexual assault victims are males, and I can tell you that the stats are too low.
+Remarks Daniel, "One thing that really needs to be said is that it's OK to admit you've been assaulted and get help.
+According to RAINN, 10 percent of U.S. sexual assault victims are males, and I can tell you that the stats are too low.
 Most men who become victims won't report it, partially because, like me, they were told never to show weakness and never be a victim."